HMS Plumper (1807): Career

-Fate
+Wreck

 Plumper was wrecked on 5 December 1812 while en route to Halifax with £70,000 in specie for the purchase of arms for the military in St John.
-She struck on the ledges off Dipper Harbour in the Bay of Fundy and sank immediately with the loss of the specie and 42-45 of the 60 people on board, consisting both of crew and passengers.
+She struck on the ledges south of Dipper Harbour in the Bay of Fundy and sank immediately with the loss of the specie and 42-45 of the 60 people on board, consisting both of crew and passengers.

 Bray and all his officers were among the men drowned.
 (Note: Other reports have Bray surviving and going on to a long, mediocre career.
 However, this is the result of a conflation between James Bray and Josias Bray.
 James Bray's will was proved in 1813, and his widow claimed charity from an organization that helped widows of naval officers.
 Josias Bray commanded the hired armed cutters in 1812-13 and Badger in 1813-14.)

 The HMS Bream and sloop Brunswicker attended the wreck the following day to assist in recover and pick up survivors, but no mention was made of whether they recovered the $30,000 in gold and silver leading to centuries of rumors of lost treasure at the wreck site.

-LL reported the loss on 8 January 1813.
+Lloyd's of London reported the loss on 8 January 1813.

+In 1972, a shipwreck believed to be the Plumper was named a provincial protected site.